 Contraceptive methods, other than sterilization, can be divided into non-hormonal and hormonal alternatives.
-Non-hormonal products available in the United States include the diaphragm, male condom and female condom.
+Examples of non-hormonal products available in the United States include the diaphragm, male condom and female condom.
 There are several categories of hormonal contraception products available in the United States, including: